statelyai/rfcs/text/0000-devtools-protocol.md

   sessionId: string;
   parentId?: string;
   systemId?: string;
-  definition?: StateMachineDefinition;
+  definition?: string; // JSON-stringified definition or URL
   createdAt: string; // Timestamp
 }

-export type InspectorActorRef = ActorRef<ActorEvent | ActorRegistrationEvent>;
+export type InspectorActorRef = ActorRef<ActorTransition | ActorRegistrationEvent>;
 ```

 Differences from XState v4:

-Instead of `XStateDevInterface`, there is the `InspectorActorRef` which can receive `ActorEvent` or `ActorRegistrationEvent` events.
+Instead of `XStateDevInterface`, there is the `InspectorActorRef` which can receive `ActorTransition` or `ActorRegistrationEvent` events.

-- The `ActorEvent` event is sent to the inspector when an actor's state changes.
+- The `ActorTransition` event is sent to the inspector when an actor's state changes.
 - The `ActorRegistrationEvent` event is sent to the inspector when an actor is registered.

 **Messages**